Avik127/RDNT/RDNT_Firmware/README.md

 # RDNT_Firmware

+## ESP32.zip

+This is the final code shipped for the project.

 ## PCB Verification Files

 These files are used for testing the project as we solder on components.
 They are described below: